marshreddy/docs/webhooks/WebhooksApi.md

 request to the callbackUrl.
 This initial request is important.
 It contains the `x-hook-secret` and `x-hook-handshake` headers.
 The former header is a key used to validate the authenticity of subsequent requests, whilst the latter is the handshakeKey specified in the initial request.
 Naturally if the `x-hook-handshake` value differs from the secret specified, the handshake request should be ignored.
-The webhooks API expects a 2XX response back containing the `x-hook-secret` header so as to acknowledge receipt of the secret.
+The webhooks API expects a 2XX response back to complete the handshake.

 Once this handshake is complete, a `201 CREATED` response is returned to the client requesting webhook creation.
 The body contains the webhook ID, which is necessary to delete the resource (Performed through a `DELETE` request, the path being the original endpoint with the webhook ID tacked onto the end; `{originalPath}/{webhookId}`)